ygins/MultiblockAPI/README.md

 ## Installation

-Get the plugin from the spigot page.
+Get the plugin from the spigot page: https://www.spigotmc.org/resources/multiblockapi.70697/

 See https://jitpack.io/#com.github.Yona168/MultiblockAPI for adding it to your project.
 Just make sure you are not compiling the plugin in- this is a standalone plugin.
 If you are using gradle, for example, do NOT use implementation-compileOnly works fine.